-- Students will have increased flexibility in deciding which mental health provider they see and when: they can select a counselor based on convenience or availability (i.e., first available appointment or a visit with a provider of their choosing).
+- Students have increased flexibility in deciding which mental health provider they see and when: they can select a counselor based on convenience or availability (i.e., first available appointment or a visit with a provider of their choosing).

 - Students will have increased access to “Let’s Talk” consultations across campus, group counseling, skills-based workshops, and psychotropic medication management services.
 They will also benefit from enhanced collaboration between the mental health and primary care medical providers at Cornell Health.

-We are building on the success of our existing brief, goal-focused services – including Let’s Talk, urgent walk-in counseling visits, and the Behavioral Health Consultant program – by offering more immediate access to counseling sessions.
+We are building on the success of our existing brief, goal-focused services – including Let’s Talk, urgent walk-in counseling visits, and the Behavioral Health Consultation program – by offering more immediate access to counseling sessions.
 Students who want follow-up care will have greater flexibility in accessing options to meet their unique needs.

 This approach is similar to those being used at Brown University and other peer institutions to provide a greater number of students with more rapid access to quality care.

-How we plan to accommodate these changes:
+How we are accommodating these changes: